jiawei-chen/FAWMF/README.md

 # FAWMF

 This is our raw source code for the paper: <br>
 Chen, Jiawei, Can Wang, Sheng Zhou, Qihao Shi, Jingbang Chen, Yan Feng, and Chun Chen.
 "Fast Adaptively Weighted Matrix Factorization for Recommendation with Implicit Feedback."
 In AAAI, pp. 3470-3477.
-2020.   <br><br><br>
+2020.   <br><br>
-I will share more friendly version (maybe pytorch version) later.
+We will share more friendly version (maybe pytorch version) later.

 # Example to run the code.
 Here we implement FAWMF in MATLAB. you can run the code for the example data in matlab environment with: